neumino/neumino.github.io/movies.md

-### Redemption Day
+### Double Dad
-*Released on 2021-01-08, vote average 8*
+*Released on 2021-01-15, vote average 7.4*

-Having just returned home, decorated U.S. Marine Captain Brad Paxton&#39;s (Gary Dourdan) wife, Kate, is kidnapped by a terrorist group while working in Morocco.
-He is forced back into action for a daring and deadly operation to save the woman he loves.
+After spending a lifetime in a hippie community, an 18-year-old girl takes the chance to go out into the real world and decides to look for her father.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/TWjsU76dEIE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Yjq-LSl98Lg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>